winterbe/mobx-logger/README.md

 enableLogging(config);
 ```

+> For Mobx 3 support please use Mobx Logger 0.6.0.

 ## Options

 Unlike MobX DevTools you can simply configure which particular information should be logged to the console.
 Currently Actions, Reactions, Transactions and Computations are supported.